open-traffic-generator/otg-examples/hw/ixhw-b2b/README.md

 # OTG with Ixia L23 Hardware: back-to-back setup

 ## Overview
 This example demonstrates how the OTG API can be used to control [Keysight/Ixia L23 Network Test Hardware](https://www.keysight.com/us/en/products/network-test/network-test-hardware.html).
-The same [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) controller that serves as the OTG API Endpoint for [Ixia-c software test ports](https://github.com/open-traffic-generator/otg-examples/tree/main/docker-compose/cpdp-b2b) can be used with the hardware test ports.
+The same [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) `ixia-c-controller` that serves as the OTG API Endpoint for [Ixia-c software test ports](https://github.com/open-traffic-generator/otg-examples/tree/main/docker-compose/cpdp-b2b) can be used with the hardware test ports.
 Such deployment model requires to use `ixia-c-ixhw-server` container image that provides an interface between the controller and the hardware test ports.
 See the diagram below that illustrates the components of such setup:

 ![Diagram](./diagram.png)